als244/gpu_server_monitoring/README.md

 This moniotoring program utilizes Nvidia's DCGM API to retrieve fine-grained, real-time metrics for GPU utilization ***not*** available through ```nvidia-smi``` (or equivalently the NVML API).
 It also queries the Linux filesystem to retrieve CPU usage, system memory, and network statistics.

 This program is meant to be run as a Daemon on GPU Server node.
-It has minimal overhead itself and will not impact GPU job performance* (see the very bottom of for an extremely rare hypothetical scenario that could cause job overhead, capped by the sample frequency).
+It has minimal overhead itself and will not impact GPU job performance* (see the very bottom of for an extremely rare hypothetical scenario that could cause job overhead, capped by the duration of sample iteration = ~3ms/sample frequency %).
 Once the monitoring program is running on the node it will create (if doesn't exist) and populate a SQLite database with server utilization metrics and SLURM job statistics for jobs that have finished running on that node.
 The database has two tables, ```Data``` (for CPU/GPU/Network metrics) and ```Jobs``` (for jobs that have finished on that node).

 Every sample will dump ```(num_fields * num_gpus) + 7``` rows the Data table within database.